NFS002/Email-Crawler/README.md

 continue indefinetely, there can be no guarantee either that each site visited contains any email addresses.
 Another feature determines how thorough a search the program performs.
 This feature has three settings, 'Deep','SuperDomain', or 'Current' and determines whether the program should only search the current page, all pages within that domain, or any pages.
 This is another way of terminating the program and ensuring it does not run indefinetely.
+Another setting, determines whether to search by regex or just the anchor tags of the markup.
+Searching by regex is arguably more thorough, in case of websites that post email addresses, but not within a link, yet it is more error prone also.
+I have found this program useful to find contact details for companies where they might otherwise be very hard to find, if the company is quite reluctant to give them away.
+E.g banks!